LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 <details>
 <summary> Martinache & Ireland 2018: Kernel-nulling for a robust direct interferometric detection of extrasolar planets </summary>
+To be added!

 </details>

 <details>
 <summary> Ceau et al. 2019: Kernel-phase detection limits (JWST) </summary>
+To be added!

 </details>

 <details>
 <summary> Lay 2004: Systematic errors in nulling interferometers </summary>
+To be added!
 </details>

 <details>
 <summary> Bracewell 1978: Detecting nonsolar planets by spinning infrared interferometer </summary>

 Written before discovery of exoplanets.
-Bracewell emphasises potential of infrared to study exoplanets, because in the visible, a planet emits $\sim 10^{-9}$ the flux of starlight, but in the Rayleigh-Jeans regime of IR, the factor would be $ \sim 10^{-4}$ which is a *relative difference of $10^5$ between visible and infrared*.
+Bracewell emphasises potential of infrared to study exoplanets, because in the visible, a planet emits $\sim 10^{-9}$ the flux of starlight, but in the Rayleigh-Jeans regime of IR, the factor would be $\sim 10^{-4}$ which is a *relative difference of* $10^5$ *between visible and infrared*.
 Bracewell proposes placing an interference null on the star.
 The star+planet signal can be disentangled by *rotating the interferometer*, which will modulate the (asymmetric) planet signal but will keep the stellar signal constant.
 Effects of pointing errors can be mitigated by designing the architecture such that a planet is $k$ fringe spacings away, so that the star signal modulation from misalignment has a different period than the planet modulation.
 Photon noise mainly originating from zodiacal light is pointed out as the main challenge when studying planetary photons.
 At the time of writing, not enough was known about the infrared environment in Earth's atmosphere, the solar system, as well as galactic and extragalactic contributions, to be sure that exoplanets could be measured over other incoming environmental infrared radiation.

 </details>